Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order a blood test that measures another pituitary hormone called luteinizing hormone (LH).
+Your healthcare provider may also order a blood test that measures another pituitary hormone called luteinizing hormone (LH).
 LH is also important for normal function of your testicles or ovaries.
 You may also have tests to measure other hormone levels.

 What do my test results mean?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 FSH is measured in international units per milliliter (IU/mL).
 Normal results of this test for men are: